 Most education loans ask for a Co-Signer or a Co-Borrower in the loan.
-This is one way of securing the loan.
-Additionally the co-borrower must be an earning member in India.
-It can be one’s parents, spouse, siblings, legal guardian, or other family members, etc. The co-applicant would also be considered as the primary debtor
+This is one way of securing the repayment of the loan.
+The co-borrower must be an earning member in India.
+It can be your parents, spouse, siblings, legal guardian, other family members, etc. The co-applicant would also be considered the primary debtor.

 Secured Loan/ Loan with Collateral:

-A non-secured loan is one in which the borrower does not provide any tangible or intangible assets as guarantee against the loan amount.
-Unsecured loans are a risk for a bank since they will have to bear disadvantages that come with loan forfeiture.
-For borrowers this kind of a loan might seem advantageous, but in comparison with secured loans, unsecured loans will not have many features, flexibility, or might not provide sufficient enough coverage.
-Nevertheless few public banks, many private banks, and NBFCs do offer unsecured educational loans.
-For unsecured loans private banks are a better bet, since they generally offer lower interest rates, lower than NBFCs.
+A non-secured loan is one in which the borrower does not provide any tangible or intangible assets as a guarantee against the loan amount.
+Unsecured loans are a risk for the bank since they will have to bear the consequences of the unforeseen circumstances that come with loan forfeiture.

 Education Loan Pathway

-This is the first step in your educational loan process.
+This is the first step in your education loan process.
 The form must be filled accurately and a copy must be held with the candidate.
-This form will ask for the basic details that a borrower will need to declare with the bank, such as name, age, address, educational qualification, professional designation held, income tax information, educational program details (for which loan is required), parents name/ spouse name, contact details (email, cell), co-applicant information, collateral information.
+This form will ask for the basic details that a borrower will need to declare with the bank, such as name, age, address, educational qualification, a professional designation held, income tax information, educational program details (for which loan is required), parents name/ spouse name, contact details (email, cell), co-applicant information, collateral information, etc.

 Passport Size Photographs

-A document verifying the candidate’s age will also be required such as Birth certificate, Passport, Aadhaar, PAN card, Driving License.
+A document verifying the candidate’s age will also be required such as a Birth certificate, Passport, Aadhaar, PAN card, Driving License, etc.

-The following documents are accepted as proof of address: Aadhaar, Passport, latest Electricity Bill, latest Telephone Bill, Ration Card, existing House Lease Agreement, Bank Account Statement
+The following documents are accepted as proof of address: Aadhaar, Passport, latest Electricity Bill, latest Telephone Bill, Ration Card, existing House Lease Agreement, Bank Account Statement, etc.

-Applicants must provide a list of marksheets as per the candidates educational history.
-This implies marksheets of 10th and 12th grades, undergraduate program, and masters program (if any).
-Some banks also ask for national level entrance exam score cards.
+Applicants must provide a list of mark sheets to certify the candidate’s educational history.
+This implies mark sheets of 10th and 12th grades, undergraduate program, and masters program (if any).
+Some banks also ask for national-level entrance exam scorecards.

-If the student has already received an offer in the concerned program then an admissions letter must be provided.
-Usually in the beginning of the loan application procedure an offer letter might not be mandatory, but the same must be provided during loan finalization.
+If the student has already received an offer in the concerned program, then an admissions letter must be provided.
+Usually at the beginning of the loan application procedure, an offer letter might not be mandatory, but the same must be provided during loan finalization.

 Income Proof – Asset Details – Yourself and Co-Borrower

-Income proof can be shown via Salary slip, Form 16, Income-Tax returns of the last 2 years, and computation of income of last 2 years certified by a Chartered Accountant.
-This needs to be provided for the
+Income proof can be shown via Salary slip, Form 16, Income-Tax returns of the last 2 years, and computation of income of the last 2 years certified by a Chartered Accountant.
+This needs to be provided for the loan approval.